 When we explore and experiment in our studio, when we ask ourselves what if?…we engage the creative spirit.
 We journey into the terra incognito of our psyche and discover invisible expressions living inside of us waiting to be made visible.

 By cultivating curiosity and inquiry, we activate the inner artist that revels in playfulness and wonder.

 Many thanks from my studio to yours,

 P.S.
 Please comment below and share with friends.
-If you’d like to cultivate your studio practice and be guided, encouraged and inspired to experiment deeply in your art every month, if you want to experience A Year Of Creating Dangerously, get into my NEW, Free 7 Day Trial Membership of Studio Journey.
+If you’d like to cultivate your studio practice and be guided, encouraged and inspired to experiment deeply in your art every month, if you want to experience A Year Of Creating Dangerously, get into my Studio Journey monthly online workshop membership.
 Register by Clicking HERE.